xuxw98/Online3D/data/scannet-mv/README.md

-### Processed Data
+### Processed ScanNet 2D Data
-The processed data can be downloaded from xxx.
+The processed 2D data can be downloaded from [HERE](https://cloud.tsinghua.edu.cn/library/5127338d-074c-4e1e-b4e5-a8c9f18e94bf/Online3D/).
+Then skip the following step 2 and step 3.

 ### Prepare ScanNet-MV data for online tuning